Here are my tips on what to see in Verona in 2 days, covering all the top sights and attractions of Romeo and Juliet charming town.

 Entry tickets cost €10 and there may be long queues since the early hours of the morning.
 I visited the Arena just before closing time and there was hardly anyone inside.
 Plus, it was surrounded by a special atmosphere.

 Also, don’t forget that summer means opera season at the Arena, so it’s a good occasion to visit the site in a very unique way.
-You can check shows, timetables and schedules on the Arena official website.
+You can check shows, timetables, and schedules on the Arena official website.
 This will be one of the best memories of your time in Italy and I’m pretty sure it will give some goosebumps even to opera skeptics.

 Church of Santa Anastasia

 This is the largest church in Verona and it’s a true jewel – although you wouldn’t tell from the pretty plain exterior.
-It was built between the XII and the XV centuries in pure Gothic style, and features stunning interiors that will make you feel like stepping into an art gallery.
+It was built between the XII and the XV centuries in pure Gothic style and features stunning interiors that will make you feel like stepping into an art gallery.

 Juliet’s balcony is possibly the main reason why most people go to Verona, the pilgrimage site of literary lovers and hopelessly romantic crowds of all ages.
 When you access the iron gate on Via Cappello, you’ll find a cute courtyard with a bronze statue of Juliet and a wall covered in lockers and love messages.
 It is said that rubbing the right breast of the statue will help you find your true love.

 Juliet’s house is the most crowded place in town, so you really need to go there early if you want to avoid the huge crowds of selfie sticks.
 I arrived just before 8:30 in the morning and managed to visit the interiors and take some nice pictures without people (it didn’t last long, though).
-Entrance to the courtyard is free, but you have to pay €6 to go inside the house.
+The entrance to the courtyard is free, but you have to pay €6 to go inside the house.
 There’s not much to see in my opinion, so unless you absolutely want a picture from the balcony, I suggest to skip the visit and just look at the balcony from the outside.

-Tip: please, don’t be one of those rude tourists who write love phrases and stick them on the wall of Juliet’s courtyard with a chewing gum!
+Tip: please, don’t be one of those rude tourists who write love phrases and stick them on the wall of Juliet’s courtyard with chewing gum!
 Perhaps you don’t know it, but you can write directly to Juliet!
 Just put it in one of the red mailboxes you’ll find around and you’ll receive an answer.
 Check out my post about Juliet’s secretaries to find out more.

 Piazza delle Erbe

-Once the main gathering spot in town during the Roman Empire, this delightful piazza is framed by beautiful historic buildings such us the local Town Hall with the Lamberti Tower, the Mazzanti Houses with their beautiful frescoed facades, and the grandiose Palazzo Maffei.
+Once the main gathering spot in town during the Roman Empire, this delightful piazza is framed by beautiful historic buildings such as the local Town Hall with the Lamberti Tower, the Mazzanti Houses with their beautiful frescoed facades, and the grandiose Palazzo Maffei.
 At the center of the piazza stands the fountain of Madonna Verona and the column of San Marco topped with a lion as a symbol of the neighboring Republic of Venice.

 Every day Piazza delle Erbe bustles with colorful market stalls selling everything from tacky souvenirs to fresh local fruit and veggies.
 This is great for people watching but I think it somehow spoils the views.
 There are also many cafés and restaurants, but I wouldn’t dine here, they’re just too touristy.